The Topology of Local Computing in Networks: Application to Coloring the Ring

 \proof Observe first that the value of $R$ in Theorem~\ref{theo:main} is non-decreasing with~$t$.
-Therefore, it is sufficient to consider $R$ defined for $t$, and to use the same~$R$ for $t-1$.
-Also, since we solely focus on the ring in the proof, the index $d=2$ is discarded from the notation of the involved complexes.
-By Theorem~\ref{theo:main}, since there is a $t$-round algorithm for $k$-coloring the ring, there is a name-independent and name-preserving simplicial map $\delta:\m{P}_{[R]}^{(t)}\to \m{O}_k$ with the property that, for every facet $F\in\m{I}_{[R]}$, $\delta(\Xi_t(F))\subseteq \Delta(\pi(F))$, where $\Delta$ and $\m{O}_k$ are respectively the carrier map specifying $k$-coloring, and $\m{O}_k$ is the output complex for $k$-coloring.
+Therefore, we fix the $R$ defined for $t$, and use the same~$R$ for $t-1$.
+Also, since we solely focus on the ring in the proof, we fix $d=2$ and omit it from the notation of the relevant complexes.
+By Theorem~\ref{theo:main}, since there is a $t$-round algorithm for $k$-coloring the ring, there is a name-preserving name-independent simplicial map $\delta:\m{P}_{[R]}^{(t)}\to \m{O}_k$ with the property that, for every facet $F\in\m{I}_{[R]}$, $\delta(\Xi_t(F))\subseteq \Delta(\pi(F))$, where $\Delta$ is the carrier map specifying $k$-coloring and $\m{O}_k$ is the output complex for $k$-coloring.
 Also, $\m{I}_{[R]}$ is the input complex with no inputs to the vertices, apart from their IDs in $[R]$.
-More precisely, in $\m{I}_{[R]}$, since the identities are assigned in increasing order, we restrict our interest to the facets~$F$ of the form
+More precisely, in~$\m{I}_{[R]}$, since the IDs are assigned in increasing order, we restrict our interest to nodes $p_0$ which are neither $v_1$ nor $v_n$ and to facets~$F$ of the form